-What is an interactive app – and where did they come from?
+What is an interactive app – and where did it come from?

 How can an app help my business?